Toongabbie Government Farm Archaeological Site: Heritage listing

 The Toongabbie Government Farm Archaeological Site has strong associations with persons of state significance, being all five of the earliest colonial Governors, and the Lieutenant-Governor, from 1791 to 1821, and with the legendary Aboriginal warrior Pemulwuy of the Bidjigal clan.

 Toongabbie Government Farm is strongly associated with the earliest colonial governors.
 Governor Phillip, who had been charged with the foundation of the colony and providing the material means for its survival in the critical early years after 1788, planned and created the new convict farm in 1791.
 Lieutenant-Governor Grose wound back public farming at Toongabbie and first alienated its lands.
 Governor Hunter restored public farming at Toongabbie, had the large threshing barn erected, and introduced stock to the farm to manure the soil and restore something of its fertility.
 Governor King closed the farm to crop cultivation but kept it going as a stock farm.
 Governor Bligh rebuilt farm buildings and continued the stock farm.
 Governor Macquarie formally closed down Toongabbie Government Farm, but also retained his interest in the site as a potential (though unsuccessful) land grant on his retirement as governor.

 Toongabbie Government Farm is associated with Pemulwuy of the Bidjigal clan, the legendary Aboriginal warrior and resistance leader, who raided the farm in 1797 in one of his early attacks on convict and settler farms of the Parramatta and Georges River districts.

 It is strongly associated with the first convict superintendent at Toongabbie, Thomas Daveney, who ran a harsh convict establishment at Toongabbie from 1791 to 1795.

 The administration of the farm in the later 1790s was entrusted to men of wide importance in the development of the colony, such as Richard Fitzgerald and John Macarthur.

-The first private owner of the site, George Oakes from 1861–81, is a person of considerable local significance as a parliamentarian, pastoralist, businessman and Commissioner at three international exhibitions.
+The first private owner of the site, George Oakes from 1861 to 1881, is a person of considerable local significance as a parliamentarian, pastoralist, businessman and Commissioner at three international exhibitions.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The Toongabbie Government Farm Archaeological Site has some social value for past nineteenth century communities: for the Irish in Australia as a site of oppression by British rule and for anti-transportation and anti-slavery activists as a site of tyranny and oppression.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.